What does John 8:15 mean?

 Verse Commentary:

 Contrary to popular belief, Jesus never gave a blanket command that Christians ought not to judge at all.
-Rather, all of Jesus' remarks about judgment were in the context of judging appropriately (John 7:24).
+Rather, all Jesus' remarks about judgment were in the context of judging appropriately (John 7:24).
 Here, Jesus points out that the Pharisees are using flawed, unspiritual judgment.
-He, on the other hand, is not yet executing judgment, even though He has the right and the authority to do so!
-At this point in His ministry, Jesus role is not to bring judgment for sin (John 3:17)—that judgment will come later, on those who reject Him and His message (John 3:18; 3:36).
+On the other hand, Jesus is not yet executing judgment, though He has the right and the authority to do so!
+At this point in His ministry, Jesus' role is not to bring judgment for sin (John 3:17)—that judgment will come later, on those who reject Him and His message (John 3:18, 36).

-Jesus is giving this response to the Pharisees who have challenged His claim to be "the light of the world" (John 8:12).
+Jesus is responding to Pharisees who challenged His claim to be "the light of the world" (John 8:12).
 While issues such as miracles and Scripture are subject to human testimony (John 5:36–41), Jesus is now speaking of heavenly matters.
-On those, only He has true knowledge, so only He can speak truthfully about them.
+On those, only He has true knowledge.
+Only He can speak truthfully about them.
 Even so, Jesus can point to two separate "persons" to support His claim: Himself and God the Father (John 5:18).
-The Pharisees earlier claim that Jesus' "I AM" statement cannot be accepted, then, is missing the mark.
+The Pharisees' earlier claim that Jesus' "I am" statement cannot be accepted, then, is missing the mark.
 Jesus' unflattering remarks about these religious leaders are part of an escalating pattern in this dialogue, which will end with the Pharisees in a murderous rage.

 Verse Context:

-John 8:12–30 includes the second of Jesus' seven ''I AM'' statements, as recorded in the gospel of John.
-Jesus' reference to light was probably playing off of a ritual performed during the Feast of Booths, where lamps would be lit using wicks made from the robes of priests.
+John 8:12–30 includes the second of Jesus' seven ''I am'' statements, as recorded in the gospel of John.
+Jesus' reference to light built on a ritual performed during the Feast of Booths, where lamps would be lit using wicks made from the robes of priests.
 This continues the dialogue of chapter 7, picking up where John 7:52 left off.
 The exchange between Jesus and the Pharisees will escalate, in part showing that Jesus was not afraid to directly castigate those who misled the people.

 Chapter Summary: